 Following the practice examination, you will begin the timed examination.
 Before beginning, instructions for taking the examination are provided on-screen.
 The examination contains 140 questions.
-Three hours are allotted to complete the examination.
+Two and a half hours are allotted to complete the examination.

 If not all questions have been answered and there is time remaining, return to the examination and answer those questions.
 Be sure to answer each question before ending the examination.
 There is no penalty for guessing.